DecentM/matomo-reporting-js/README.md

 <div align="center">

-  Easily access your Matomo's reporting API from within Node or a browser.
+  Easily access your Matomo's reporting API from within Node or a browser
 </div>

 ----